-Inspection of existing bridges, culverts, and retaining walls shall be conducted in accordance with the latest, Federal Highway Administration (FHWA) Bridge Inspector's Reference Manual and its supplement Inspection of Fracture Critical Bridge Members, and the AASHTO Manual for Bridge Evaluation.
+Inspection of existing bridges, culverts, and retaining walls shall be conducted in accordance with the latest, Federal Highway Administration (FHWA) Bridge Inspector's Reference Manual and its supplement Inspection of Fracture Critical Bridge Members, and the AASHTO Manual for Bridge Evaluation and in accordance with IDOT's Structural Services Manual and Structure Information and Procedure Manual.
 Underwater inspections and evaluations when required shall be conducted according to the latest FHWA Manual for Underwater Inspection of Bridges.